mobiwek61/BarbecueClock/README.md

   This happens when it sometimes ignores familiar frameworks setup by the system's engineers.
 For example, it may choose to do lots of complicated math to do a layout instead of using layout features provided by a framework... not a good example for people to follow unless you have superhuman math ability.

 #### Example code
 - so far, folder jsAndSVG_example shows how to mix svg, javascript and user actions together.
+- another example shows how to embed javascript and svg in an html file so that javascript generates svg objects dynamically.
+In this case it converts a short array to bar graph by generating svg line objects.